pslucas0212/OCP4.12-IPI-vSphere-Install/README.md

 ```

 ### Installing a simple test application
-- We have been doing a lot of work from the command line, so let's switch to the Openshift Administration Console to set up our new application.
+- We have been doing a lot of work from the command line, so let's switch to the OpenShift Administration Console to set up our new application.

-- Paste the Openshift Administration Console url into a web browser.
+- Paste the OpenShift Administration Console url into a web browser.
 Admin console url for my cluster looks like this - https://console-openshift-console.apps.ocp4.example.com.
 At the console

 - At admin console, click the cluster-users button and on the next screen provide your user name and password.
 For this part of the tutorial we are going to login as the developer.